There is a lot of talk about how wonderful meditation is—but do you want to know which of the benefits of meditation are really backed by science?

 Source: The Journal of Alternative and Complementary Medicine

-Meditation reduces risk of heart diseases and stroke
+Meditation reduces the risk of heart diseases and stroke

 More people die of heart diseases in the world than any other illness.